Support

 The Alien router is a good choice if you want an “all-in-one” device that will live on your cart, and you have room on top of your cart for something 10″ tall and about 4.5″ across that looks like a swollen Pringles can.
 It’s internal antennas are built into the top of the router, so works best sitting somewhere up high.
 It’s powered by 120V AC, has an internal power supply, and comes with a removable 2-pin AC power cord like a Mac Mini.

-If you need to cover more space, multiple Alien routers can be used together in a single mesh network.
+If you need to cover more space, multiple Alien routers can be used together in a single network.
 It also supports a wired backhaul for maximum performance.

 ➡️Click here to download our setup instructions for an Alien router.